 At Sirius Computer Solutions, Ahmed has been tasked with building and leading a technical cloud security team.
 While none worked in cloud security prior to joining the team, each person has now made huge strides in a relatively short period of time under Ahmed’s leadership.
 After only 3 years, several of those he has mentored have now become cloud leaders that are taking it upon themselves to mentor other engineers along their cloud journey.

-Ahmed saw his first computer in 1991 and has been fascinated ever since.
-His first deep technical encounter was in 1995, after finally convincing his parents to buy a family computer.
-He broke Windows 3.11 and had to learn how to use DOS in order to repair it.
+Ahmed was introduced to computers at an early age.
 From there, he dug into the inner workings of computers, how they can connect with one another, control real life systems, and discovered they can also be hacked!
 In time, his childhood hobby led him to a degree in computer science and into a professional career in cybersecurity.

 Ahmed often hears from students that the biggest challenge with DevOps and Cloud is the vastness and intensity of the topic.
 With so many concepts and tools in use, it’s unusual to have experience with it all.
 However, he has found that this can be a source of excitement for many students.